sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

-Over the years, many development workflows have been experimented by various groups of people to improve Sage in certain areas, like Sage-Combinat for (algebraic) combinatorics, Sage-Words for combinatorics on words, SageManifolds for differential geometry, purple-sage for number theory, ...
+Over the years, many development workflows have been experimented by various groups of people to improve Sage in certain areas, like Sage-Combinat for (algebraic) combinatorics, Sage-Words for combinatorics on words, [[http://sagemanifolds.obspm.fr/|SageManifolds]] for differential geometry, purple-sage for number theory, ...

 The goal of this document is to discuss the different workflows that